 FAQs

-Yes, many homeowners build ADUs to generate rental income.
-Be sure to comply with local regulations regarding rentals.
+Yes, many homeowners build ADUs to generate rental income, but be sure to understand the legal and zoning requirements for renters.

 About the Author: David Perrotti